-If habit is the unconscious explanation of the world, the reasons of familiarity may as well be among the trees, as a cat or lost golf ball among the animals, or in society.
-Whereas, at times, at any
+If habit is the unconscious explanation of the world, the reasons of familiarity may as well be among the trees, as a cat or lost golf ball among the animals or in society.
+However it goes, even for an

 "... facilis descensus Averno;

 "... the path to Hell is easy:

 the black door of despair is open night and day: